 Data integrity

-Our ETL pipeline can execute successfully: we provide a file, and it gets loaded into DuckDB.
-While it’s reassuring to see data load without errors, there's actually something worse than a pipeline that fails to run, a pipeline that loads bad data.
+Our ETL pipeline can already execute successfully.
+We provide a file, and it gets loaded into DuckDB.
+While it’s encouraging to see data load without errors, there's actually something worse than a pipeline that fails to run, a pipeline that loads bad data.

-Poor-quality data entering an ETL workflow can cause far more damage than a job that simply fails.
+Poor-quality data can cause more damage in an ETL workflow than a job that simply fails.
 Once bad data is ingested, it can have cascading effects, affecting all downstream consumers and applications.
 When fixing a bug around bad data, we not only have to fix the original issue, we’re also tasked with cleaning up every process that depends on it.

 In many cases, the data we ingest comes from systems outside our control.
-We often treat these sources as the source of truth and assume they enforce their own validation rules.
-But when we know there are specific characteristics of the data that could disrupt our pipelines or outputs, it becomes critical to add validation checks before ingestion.
+We often treat these sources as their own source of truth and assume they enforce some form of validation rules.
+But when we know there are specific characteristics that could disrupt our pipelines or outputs, it becomes critical to add validation checks as part of our ingestion process.

 Asset checks

-In Dagster, one way to handle data validation is through asset checks.
-Asset checks let you define custom logic to ensure that an asset meets defined quality standards.
+In Dagster, one way to handle data validation is with asset checks.
+Asset checks let you define logic for your code to ensure they meet predefined quality standards.
 For example, we can attach an asset check to import_file

 to verify that the file structure and contents meet our expectations.

-Let’s start by writing an asset check to ensure the "share_price" column in the file contains only valid, non-zero values:
+Let’s start by writing an asset check to ensure the "share_price" column in the file contains only valid, non-zero values.
+Before we think about the asset check, what might that logic look like if we were just reading the file:

 with open("my_file.csv", mode="r", encoding="utf-8") as file: